pubvis-GOSH/project_management/meeting_notes/meetings.md

 - Using React, but that might change if Next.js looks better,
 - Using Typescript as this is a more robust and safe way of writing code

+## App design
+- JH will create a document to outline all the features of the app:
+  - e.g. pages, device compatibility etc.
+  - Also put some user stories together

+## Tablet access
+- Are these on order?
+- JH to have one for development?

 ## Github pages
 - You can now access the initial webpage,
   - https://pubvis-gosh.github.io/pubvis/